 Note duration refers to how long a note should be played.
-It is represented on sheet music using different types of notes.
-Some of these are shown here in figure 6.
+It’s represented on sheet music using different types of notes.
+Some of these are shown above.

-One thing to note about these notes is what is referred to as "Flags", which are shown in red here in figure 7.
+One thing to note about these notes is what’s referred to as flags, which are shown in red above.
 Each flag signifies that it has half the duration of the previous note.
-To clarify this, each note has been labeled with its' corresponding duration.
+To clarify this, each note has been labelled with its’ corresponding duration.
 There is no real limit to how many flags can be on a note.
-For example a note with 4 flags is called a "Sixty-Forth Note" and has a duration of 1/64.
+For example a note with 4 flags is called a sixty-forth note and has a duration of 1/64.

 Below is a brief overview of notes and their relationship to each other: